 If you have had an adverse change in health since you purchased your policy, you may no longer be able to re-purchase the same policy if you drop it.
 Therefore, you may regret it later if you decide you do want the coverage.
 If your change in health may result in an inevitable claim, it would not make sense to drop your coverage either.

 If your passive income is not stable, keep your individual coverage until you are sure you can rely on your passive income in the case of injury.

 If you become sick or hurt, your bills may actually increase.
 Therefore, when calculating the amount of income you need in the event of a disability, you may need to take this increase into account and still keep some amount of disability insurance.

 If you do decide to drop your individual disability policy, you may also consider replacing the disability policy with a long-term care policy.
 Long-term care policies cover catastrophic events and pay out benefits if you cannot perform activities of daily living (such as eating, dressing, etc…).

-Without long-term care insurance to pay these costs, you may end up having to liquidate some assets, including those that produce passive income (such as real estate), to cover your the costs.
-A long term care policy will protect you and those assets so you can continue to receive your passive income.
+Without long-term care insurance to pay these costs, you may end up having to liquidate some assets, including those that produce passive income (such as real estate), to cover your costs.
+A long-term care policy will protect you and those assets so you can continue to receive your passive income.